-If e.g. a sample scatters isotropically over the whole 4π solid angle, and all interesting directions are known to be contained within a certain solid angle interval $\Delta\Omega$, only these solid angles are used for the Monte Carlo choice of scattering direction.
-According to Eq.
-(2.9), the weight factor will then have to be changed by the amount $\pi_j = |\Delta\Omega|/(4\pi)$.
+If e.g. a sample scatters isotropically over the whole 4π solid angle, and all interesting directions are known to be contained within a certain solid angle interval $\Delta \Omega$, only these solid angles are used for the Monte Carlo choice of scattering direction.
+This implies $f{\rm MC}(\Delta \Omega) = 1$.
+However, if the physical events are distributed uniformly over the unit sphere, we would have $P(\Delta \Omega) = \Delta \Omega/(4\pi)$, according to Eq.
+(2.9).
 One thus ensures that the mean simulated intensity is unchanged during a "correct" direction focusing, while a too narrow focusing will result in a lower (i.e. wrong) intensity, since we cut neutrons rays that should have reached the final detector.